 New Year’s resolution to stay away from sweets?
 Ha!
 Not in New Orleans where our seasons revolve around the food we eat.
 January 6th officially kicks off the Carnival Season, which means no one is going to judge you when you have king cake for breakfast, lunch, snack, dessert.
 It’s even an acceptable dinner while you’re out on the parade route.
 It’s bready and sweet, comes in a variety of styles, and you might get a baby out of the deal.
-If you’re looking to satisfy a king cake craving or truly become a connoisseur this year, this guide is for you.
+If you’re looking to satisfy a king cake craving or truly become a connoisseur this year, the New Orleans King Cake Guide is for you.

 With locations in Metairie and Gretna, Antione’s Bakery offers decadent king cakes and a special cake they call the “Queen Cake.”

 You can find Caluda’s king cakes in neighborhood pharmacies and local restaurants, and they are even hosting a King Cake Festival on King’s Day this year.

 These icing drenched, sprinkle-topped king cakes have a cult following, and sell out constantly.
 Be prepared for the well-worth-it long lines!
 There is a reason this was voted the best king cake in our Best of the 504 awards.